aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 <br>

 **Corneal graft:** In rare situations, someone with severe keratoconus can develop corneal hydrops, a condition where the back surface of the cornea ruptures due to extreme thinning, causing corneal swelling and pain.
-These patients often require a corneal graft due to the residual scarring.
-The longer this can be delayed with contact lens wear and careful management the better – grafts have a risk of rejection, require long courses of steroid drops, and often require spectacles or contact lenses to be used after the surgery to see to the best level.
+These patients often require a [corneal graft](https://www.innovativeeyecare.com.au/what-we-do/corneal-grafts) due to the residual scarring.
+The longer this can be delayed with contact lens wear and careful management the better – grafts have a risk of rejection, require long courses of steroid drops, and often require spectacles or contact lenses after the surgery.

 ### **Keratoconus vs. Pellucid Marginal Corneal Degeneration**

 Pellucid Marginal Corneal Degeneration (PMCD) is an uncommon condition causing thinning in a different part of the cornea (the bottom-most area).
-This condition is often confused with keratoconus as it causes similar corneal changes and requires complex contact lens designs, typically in the form of scleral lenses, to give the best quality of vision.
+This condition is often confused with keratoconus as it causes similar corneal changes and requires complex contact lens designs, typically in the form of [scleral lenses](https://www.innovativeeyecare.com.au/what-we-do/scleral-contact-lenses), to give the best quality of vision.
 Patients will often present with blurred vision due to the irregularity of their cornea.
-Often against-the-rule astigmatism is present and contributes to the blur.
+Often against-the-rule [astigmatism](https://www.innovativeeyecare.com.au/what-we-do/astigmatism) is present and contributes to the blur.
 In PMCD, the stroma (middle layer) of the cornea is abnormal and thin but the other parts of the cornea are unaffected.
 This degeneration can progress slowly over time, but will only very rarely progress to the point of perforating the cornea.

 PMCD is best managed with large diameter [scleral contact lenses](applewebdata://18F3B07C-ABAA-4FF3-9779-B761DA4D7199/what-we-do/scleral-contact-lenses) that will vault over the affected area of cornea and still provide a regular front surface for vision.
 In severe cases a [corneal graft](applewebdata://18F3B07C-ABAA-4FF3-9779-B761DA4D7199/what-we-do/corneal-grafts) may be needed to restore functional vision.
 Collagen cross-linking is a surgical procedure used in some progressive cases to prevent further worsening of the condition.